 At the top of this page is a tool for learning the Spanish days of the week.
 Dias de la semana.
 Then there is a table of the days of the week and at the bottom are some hints that may help you remember them.

-If you like this page you may want to try our free Spanish lesson.
+If you like this page you may want to click on the flag below to try our free Spanish lesson.

 The tips below will help some people cramming for a quiz.
 These tips relate things that you may already know to the Spanish days of the week that you need to learn.